 IV.
+The Bible-Music Course

-THE BIBLE-MUSIC COURSE (Two Years)
+(Two Years)

 The purpose of this course is to train men and women for gospel singing, choir directing, piano playing, and hymn writing.
 Students desiring to graduate from this course are required to take 24 hours of Bible: Bible I (Old Testament), Bible II (Gospels), Bible III (Acts), and Biblical Theology.
-Two private music lessons are to be taken each week besides a certain amount of class room instruction.
-With each voice lesson one hour of consistent practice is required each day.
-With each piano lesson, one and one-half hours of practice are required daily.
-The private work may consist of two piano lessons, or two vocal lessons, or one of each per week.
+The student may select one or two majors in voice, piano, or violin.
+Two private lessons in these subjects (Music VII, VIII, VIIIa) are required per week.
+With each voice or violin lesson one hour of consistent practice is required each day.
+The requirement in piano is one and one-half hours of daily practice.

 Persons majoring in voice are required to earn four credits in Music II and also in Music IV.
 Those majoring in piano will be required to earn only two credits in each of these subjects.
-Students taking this course may elect any other subjects from the departments of Bible, Theology, History, Missions, Philosophy, Apologetics, Languages, Homiletics, Public Speaking and Service, although the number of electives that may be taken is necessarily small.
-Sixty-four hours are required for graduation.
+Students taking this course may elect any other subjects from the departments of Bible, Theology, History, Missions, Philosophy, Apologetics, Languages, Homiletics, Public Speaking and Evangelism, although the number of electives that may be taken is necessarily small.
+Sixtyfour hours are required for graduation.